davengeo/ledger-demo/README.md

 ### Business process

-This example enable and enforce a business process
+This example enable and enforce a business process which is explained in the next BPMN diagram

 ### Pull and Push